Praneeth-hegde/naiveBayesianClassifier/README.md

 ## Sample Dataset

-A sample training dataset, `sample.csv`, is provided in the repository for testing and experimentation.
-It includes a set of attributes and corresponding class labels.
+A sample training dataset, `tennisdata.csv`, is provided in the repository for testing and experimentation.
+It includes a set of attributes related to playing tennis and corresponding class labels indicating whether to play or not based on weather conditions.

 ## Contributing